lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Most data offline - SLAC outage extended and ongoing - expand for details
+summary: Catalog queries severely disrupted - expand for more
 env:
   - idfint
   - idfprod
 category: outage
-enabled: false
+enabled: true
 ---

-LATEST UPDATE: our colleagues at SLAC report that on-going system recovery is taking longer than predicted.
-Our continued apologies to all users 😩 We are uncertain of the ETA at this time.

-Original notice:

-Due to electrical work at Rubin's US Data Facility at SLAC, most Rubin data will be unavailable on 2025-07-07 from 04:00 Pacific (11:00 UTC), with service restored around ~21:00 Pacific (17 hours later)~

-This means a severe degradation of data.lsst.cloud usability for which we are very sorry.
-Consult [this announcement](https://community.lsst.org/t/2025-07-04-rsp-data-lsst-cloud-severe-disruption-monday-july-7th-and-some-happier-news/10519) for more details
+Due to infrastructure issues at Rubin's US Data Facility at SLAC, where our high-performance database system is hosted, TAP and ObsTAP queries (including all DP1 catalog queries) are failing.

+Updates will be posted in this banner as we know them.